Easing the itch of mosquito bites

 Learn more about mosquito bites or watch this short video featuring Dr. Summer Allen.

-Dr. Summer Allen is a primary care physician in Employee and Community Health's (ECH) Department of Family Medicine.
-She also serves as medical director of Patient Experience for the Mayo Clinic Health System, Southeast Minnesota region.
+Dr. Summer Allen is a primary care physician in Primary Care in Rochester and Kasson's Department of Family Medicine.
+She previously served as medical director of Patient Experience for the Mayo Clinic Health System, Southeast Minnesota region.
 Her practice covers the full spectrum of family medicine with an obstetrical practice that focuses on patient education and women's health.
 Her research interests include understanding how to engage patients, improve their experience and health care delivery innovation.
 Dr. Allen is involved in the Knowledge Education Research (KER) unit at Mayo Clinic to better understand the impact of minimally disruptive medicine and shared decision making in practice.